2k4sm/2k4sm/README.md

 - 👋 Hi, I’m @2k4sm
-- 👀 I’m interested in Computer Programming and learning new things about Computers.
+- 👀 I’m interested in Computer Programming,Data science and learning new things about Computers.
 - 🌱 I’m currently learning Golang,Python and Data-Structures--Algorithms
 - 📫 How to reach me .. you can reach me at <shrinibasmahanta2004@gmail.com>